segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 ---

 > info ""
 > This document is about a feature that is in beta.
-This means that the destination is in active development, and some functionality may change before it becomes generally available
+This means that the destination is in active development, and some functionality may change before it becomes generally available.

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Google Enhanced Conversions Segment destination.